kimsh02/awns-rpi5/README.md

 1. Go into the project directory with `cd awns-rpi5`.

-1. Run `./install.sh`.
-This will install and setup the necessary tools, and then build and install the executable to the system.
+1. Run `./scripts/install.sh`.
+This will install, build, and set up the necessary tools, and then build and install the executable system-wide.

 ## Usage